bskinn/flake8-bot/README.md

 List of flake8 Plugin Entry Points
 ==================================

+flake8 uses the `entry_points` mechanism (link) in Python packaging [as the thing that lets plugins register themselves]. flake8 supports [two types, ext, report...what are the differences]

-Flake8 uses the `entry_points` mechanism in Python packaging to define (at minimum) the scope of the error codes raised by a code-checking plugin.
+(at minimum) the scope of the error codes raised by a code-checking plugin.

 If multiple plugins try to claim the same error code